At a Glance

 - Company: Join a market leader in the electronics industry based in Clevedon.

-- Benefits: Enjoy competitive salary, employee ownership, and a collaborative work culture.
+- Benefits: Enjoy competitive salary, employee ownership, and opportunities for growth.

 - Qualifications: Degree in Power Electronics or related field; experience in hardware design required.